Harshgithub321/lpi-developer-kit/submissions/Priyanshu-Bhardwaj/level2.md

 <h2> Track D <h2>

 ### A Reality Canvas is a live 3D model of a building.
 It combines a 3D model with real time sensor data like heat and movement.
-This gives the AI a 4D foundation to understand the physical world, allowing it to simulate and test facade movements in a virtual environment before actually moving the physical parts.
+This gives the AI a 4D foundation to understand the physical world, allowing it to simulate and test the facade movements in a virtual environment before actually moving the physical parts.